adityarajsuresh/dsa-python/README.md

 ﻿# dsa-python
-To learn the fundaamentals of Data Structures and getting acquianted with the coding environment
+To learn the fundamentals of Data Structures and getting acquianted with the coding environment